 First is the tea urn, seen labeled one in the image above and below with its spout attached.
 They could be brass, bronze, copper, or silver and sometimes lined with tin.
 Water was kept hot by a hot iron bar that hangs from a perforated plate near the top.

 The tea itself was also brought out to the table.
 Tea caddies were lockable chests that were made from porcelain, silver, painted enamel, and woods like mahogany, rosewood, or satinwood that were often inlaid with ivory, ebony or silver.

-As the use of a jar style tea caddy waned at the end of the 19th century and the use of a box increased, using different caddies for green and black tea was abandoned, and the wooden caddy became more popular, with a lid and a lock, and with two divisions for tea, and often a third for sugar.
+The use of a jar style tea caddy waned at the end of the 19th century and the use of a box increased.
+That meant using different caddies for green and black tea was abandoned, and the wooden caddy became more popular, with a lid and a lock, and with two divisions for tea, and often a third section for sugar.

 Depending on the time period, the style of your tea things might be a little different.
-In the mid-late 18th century, coffee cups had handles, and tea cups were more like bowls and were handleless.
+In the middle to late 18th century, coffee cups had handles, and tea cups were more like bowl-shaped and were handleless.
 Tea was also sometimes drunk from its saucer.

 After around 1810, the styles became even more decorative, often with Japanese-influence styling and more elaborate patterns and gilding.
 The "London shape" coffee cup was very fashionable between 1810-1825.
 They had a slightly tapered base with an angular handle.

-Tea and tea-things in Austen were often used as a vehicle for conversation, or for avoiding one, and it was the means to join the dinner that preceded it and the evening that followed.
-My tea tins might not be locked and I might drink from mug rather than a teacup and saucer, but even though I use an electric tea kettle, I think my tea-things might still be recognizable to Jane.
+Tea and tea-things in Austen's works were often used as a vehicle for conversation—or for avoiding one—and serving and drinking tea was the means to join the dinner that preceded it to the evening that followed.
+My tea tins might not be locked and I usually drink from a mug rather than a teacup and saucer.
+But even though I use an electric tea kettle, I think my tea-things would still be recognizable to Jane.